 Workforce is a major focus in the Springfield Region.
 From talent attraction and retention initiatives to workforce development, programs are in place to ensure employers have access to the best and brightest labor force possible.

-- 7,000 new jobs were created in the metro area over the last year.
+- Almost 7,000 new jobs were created in the metro area over the past five years.

 - The bulk of these new jobs are in the professional services, manufacturing, and health care sectors.

-- Unemployment steadily declined to around 5% — down from 7% over three years ago.
+- Unemployment steadily declined to around 3.2% — down from 7.7% over six years ago.

 - 90% of the counties in the Springfield Region are currently pursuing the Certified Work Ready Community status.